Part 2 of this story is a response to this prompt. Part 3 coming soon.

 . . .

 The next few days were a flurry.
 A large set of pavillions had been temporarily constructed for the Galash’s lodging.
-They were constantly being guarded by the military, not just to make sure they didn’t try to leave, but to keep out the plethora of journalists, photographers, and general spectators who wanted a peak at the strange creatures.
+They were constantly being guarded by the military, not just to make sure they didn’t try to leave, but to keep out the plethora of journalists, photographers, and general spectators who wanted a peek at the strange creatures.

 Once it had been determined that they could genuinely not understand English, the only humans that were allowed to interact with the Galash were part of a team of the most renowned linguists on Earth.
 They had developed rudimentary communication and learned about the food rations being kept aboard the ship, and the pain the Galash experienced from the continuous subjection to Earth’s strong gravity.